 Byers and Kukielski were on the curatorial team of the 2013 Carnegie International.

 Awards + Prizes

-Three solo exhibitions at The Print Center to be held June-July 2014, Online exhibition, Philadelphia Museum of Art Purchase Award, Two-year contract from The Print Center Gallery Store, and up to $3,000 in purchase, cash and material prizes.
+Two solo exhibitions at The Print Center to be held April-July 2015, Online exhibition, Philadelphia Museum of Art Purchase Award, Two-year contract from The Print Center Gallery Store, and up to $3,000 in other purchase, cash and material prizes.